JoseMiguelTM/fee-calculator/README.md

+# How to run
+This code are made with Node.js and Typescript, please first use npm install to install all the required dependencies Then, to run the application, please use npm start, application will start and show the both parts of the challenge with the required logs

 Part 1: Fees

 The file fees.json describes fees that are applied to different types of items in an order.
 Each type of item in a order can have one or more fees associated with it.